ucsb-cs156/f25/lab/jpa05/proj-dining.md

 ## Step 3: Configure your app to run on Dokku

-### 3a: Obtain UCSB API key value

-First, you will need a value for `UCSB_API_KEY`.
-You can obtain a value by following these instructions: [UCSB API Key Instructions](https://ucsb-cs156.github.io/topics/apis/apis_ucsb_developer_api.html)

-### 3b: Creating your Dokku app
+### 3a: Creating and configuring your Dokku app

 You will need to create a personal dokku deployment so that you can test future PRs during the legacy code project.
 This is a quick guide to setting up a `proj-dining` dokku instance that assumes you are already familiar with the basic operation of dokku, and just need a "cheat sheet" to get up and running quickly.

-For `jpa05`, your appname will be `dining-dev-yourGithubUsername`.
+First, log in to your dokku machine--ssh into csil, then dokku ([Login instructions](https://ucsb-cs156.github.io/topics/dokku/logging_in.html)).

 The lines in the instructions where you need to modify something are marked with the comment: `# modify this`

-* The other lines you can copy/paste as is, except for changing `dining-dev-yourGithubUsername` to whatever your app is named
+* The other lines you can copy/paste as is, except for changing `dining-dev-yourGithubUsername` to your app name

 ```
 # Create app